-As a result of the pervasive lack of quantitative stock assessment information, rockfish regulations in Southcentral Alaska have been designed to discourage targeting of rockfish yet allow and mandate retention of incidental harvest.
-Bag limits are reduced for demersal and slope species because of their lower natural mortality rates.
+Rockfish regulations in Southcentral Alaska have been designed to discourage targeting of rockfish yet allow and mandate retention of incidental harvest.
+As in Southeast Alaska, bag limits are more restrictive for non-pelagic species to account for their lower natural mortality rates.
+The open season for rockfish was year-round in all areas.
 The bag limit in Cook Inlet was five rockfish daily, only one of which could be a non-pelagic species (DSR or slope species).
 The bag limit in Prince William Sound during the period May 1-September 15 was four rockfish, no more than two of which could be a non-pelagic species.
 During the period September 16-April 30, the bag limit was eight rockfish, of which no more than two could be non-pelagic species.
-During both periods, the first two non-pelagic rockfish caught were required to be retained.
+During both periods, the first two non-pelagic rockfish caught in Prince William Sound were required to be retained.
 The bag limit in the North Gulf Coast area was four rockfish daily, including no more than one non-pelagic rockfish.
 The bag limit in the Kodiak and Alaska Peninsula areas was five rockfish, no more than two of which could be non-pelagic species, and no more than one of the non-pelagic species could be a yelloweye.

-Directed fisheries for DSR and black rockfish occurred in Southeast in 2012.
-Effort in the directed black rockfish fishery was moderate with six vessels participating.
-In the black rockfish fishery, 4.2 mt were harvested in 2012.
-The directed DSR fishery in 2012 in outside waters was opened in EYKT, CSEO, and SSEO for a total harvest of 103.7 mt.
-There was also a directed DSR fishery in internal waters in 2012 (SSEI and NSEI); the total harvest in SSEI and NSEI combined was 4.6 mt.
+Directed fisheries for DSR and black rockfish occurred in Southeast in 2013.
+Effort in the directed black rockfish fishery was low with three vessels participating.
+In the black rockfish fishery, 2.6 mt were harvested in 2013.
+The directed DSR fishery in 2013 in outside waters was opened in EYKT, CSEO, and SSEO for a total harvest of 129.5 mt.
+There was also a directed DSR fishery in internal waters in 2013 (SSEI and NSEI); the total harvest in SSEI and NSEI combined was 15 mt.

-The total amount of rockfish (all species) taken as bycatch in all commercial fisheries conducted east of $140^{0}$ W Longitude in 2012 in state and federal water was 540 mt.
-DSR bycatch made in conjunction with the IFQ halibut fishery in outside as well as internal waters contributed 128 mt toward this total.
+The total amount of all rockfish species and thornyheads taken as bycatch in all commercial fisheries conducted east of $140^{0}$ W Longitude in 2013 in state and federal water was 436 mt.
+DSR bycatch made in conjunction with the IFQ halibut fishery in outside as well as internal waters contributed 86.7 mt toward this total.

-In the Central Region, total rockfish harvest in 2012 was 73 mt.
-The 2012 Cook Inlet Area directed rockfish fishery opened July 1 and closed December 31 with a harvest of 5.8 mt of pelagic shelf rockfish.
-Total rockfish harvest in the Cook Inlet Area including bycatch to longline, pot and jig fisheries was 21.3 mt.
-Total rockfish harvest for the PWS Area bycatch-only fishery was 51.5 mt from jig, trawl, and longline fisheries.
-This included an 8.2 mt incidental catch of rockfish from the walleye pollock trawl fishery and a 41.4 mt incidental harvest of demersal and slope rockfish primarily from the sablefish, Pacific cod, and halibut longline fisheries.
+In the Central Region, total rockfish harvest in 2013 was just under 100 mt.
+The 2013 Cook Inlet Area directed rockfish fishery opened July 1 and closed December 31 with a harvest of 16.7 mt of pelagic shelf rockfish.
+Total rockfish harvest in the Cook Inlet Area including bycatch to longline, pot and jig fisheries was 32 mt.
+Total rockfish harvest for the PWS Area bycatch-only fishery was 67.7 mt from pot, trawl, and longline fisheries.
+This included a 13.3 mt incidental catch of rockfish from the walleye pollock trawl fishery and a 53.8 mt incidental harvest of demersal and slope rockfish primarily from the sablefish, Pacific cod, and halibut longline fisheries.

-Estimates of sport harvest are obtained through the Statewide Harvest Survey (SWHS) and through charter vessel logbooks (guided sector only).
+Overall sport harvest (guided and unguided) is estimated primarily through the Statewide Harvest Survey (SWHS).
+Charter vessel logbooks provide reported harvest for the guided sector only.
 Harvest reporting areas for these programs are different than commercial reporting areas making direct comparisons difficult.
 Additionally, species-specific data are available only from creel surveys.